Thank you for visiting my website! I hope you're enjoying it.

 This is a place I sometimes go to sit and think.

-This is me, beavering away at my desk.
-Can you spot the baby hidden in this photo?
+This is me, beavering away at my desk, back then I was writing the first book.
+Can you spot the baby hidden in the photo?

 If you didn't study history, how did you come up with idea for The Scar Gatherer series?